 Established in 1983, the Eye Surgery Fund assists patients without the financial means to cover medically necessary corneal surgery.
 Candidates enter the program through sponsorship from their local Lions Club.
 The Rocky Mountain Lions Eye Bank reviews the application and may assist with a grant toward surgery costs.
 In addition, the eye bank works to negotiate waivers or fee reductions from surgeons and hospitals to match money awarded through the fund.

-The eye bank supports 50% of the maintenance costs of the donor registries in our service area, electronic databases where residents can register their consent to being eye, organ and tissue donors.
+The eye bank supports 50% of the maintenance costs of the donor registries in our service area, electronic databases where residents can register their decision to be eye, organ and tissue donors.
 Sign up to be a donor here.

 Consider supporting these important programs by making an online contribution today.